bkmgit/JUBE/docs/advanced.rst

 All ``<elements>`` which contain a special ``tag="..."`` attribute will be hidden if the value of the tag evaluates to ``false``.
 This means that JUBE will ignore the elements with these tags in its internal processing.

 Caution: This can lead to erroneous execution if you forget to set the necessary tags for execution, as JUBE will ignore e.g. a ``<parameter>`` provided with the corresponding ``tag`` attribute that evaluates to false.

-Careful: This can lead to erroneous execution if you forget to set the necessary tags for execution, as JUBE will no longer consider e.g. parameters provided with the corresponding ``tag`` attribute.

 To ensure that the user of the script specifies the necessary tag values that the script needs for successful execution, the ``check_tag`` element (added with JUBE version 2.6.0) can be used.
 It allows you to define tag values that must be specified when the script is called in order for it to run successfully.